-With the help of intercultural competence, you might be able to avoid what British novelist and travel writer Rebecca West once wrote: “Intercultural relationships are preordained to be clumsy gestures based on imperfect knowledge.”
+By training your intercultural competence, you might be able to avoid what the British novelist and travel writer Rebecca West once described in the following manner: “Intercultural relationships are preordained to be clumsy gestures based on imperfect knowledge.”

 To reach these goals via intercultural competence, a potential IEP will have to address the following topics and exhibit certain soft skills.

-To use less fancy terms than the academic experts in intercultural learning, we could put it this way: Intercultural competence is about what you know and what you feel.
-Awareness – knowledge – skills are therefore the three basic steps in intercultural competence.
+To use less fancy terms than the academic experts in cross-cultural learning, we could put it this way: Intercultural competence is about what you know and what you feel.
+Awareness – knowledge – skills are therefore three basic training steps.